aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-bookmarks/delete-particular-bookmark/_index.md

 ---
-title: Delete Particular Bookmark
+title: Delete Particular Bookmark In PDF File
-linktitle: Delete Particular Bookmark
+linktitle: Delete Particular Bookmark In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily delete a particular bookmark from your PDF files with Aspose.PDF for .NET.
+description: Easily delete a particular bookmark in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 40
 url: /net/programming-with-bookmarks/delete-particular-bookmark/
 ---

-It may be necessary to delete a particular bookmark from a PDF document.
+It may be necessary to delete a particular bookmark in PDF file.
 With Aspose.PDF for .NET, you can easily delete a particular bookmark by following the following source code:

 ## Step 1: Import required libraries